Advice for Parents and Carers on how to keep children safe online

 There are an increasing number of sites and web content that can be upsetting and even dangerous for children.
 Chilton Primary advises that parents engage with children in all aspects of their online activities:

-- Be aware of how your child engages with the online world (gaming / youtube / website surfing)
+- Be aware of how your child engages with the online world (gaming / youtube / website surfing) - be open honest and transparent in talking about this.

-- Talk to your child about their online habits
+- Talk to your child about their online habits - many children won't recognise harmful content

 - Be aware if your child is engaging in social networking and decide what is appropriate for your child.
+Keep an eye on what they view on social media.

 -Make sure your child accesses age appropriate content and gaming.